 MTU Issues

 Jumbo Ethernet frames can increase performance by up to factor of 2 on 10G paths on older hardware, particularly for UDP.
-For 40G paths, the performance gains are even greater.
-Single stream 40G tests of TCP were observed to be 25Gbps vs. 10Gbps.
-UDP testing showed an improvement of 15Gbps vs. 8Gbps.
+For 40/100G paths, the performance gains are even greater.
+Single stream 100G TCP tests across ESnet are typically 3x faster with jumbo frames.

 Use of Jumbo frames has two advantages: One is that for a given data throughput, the packet rate is less for jumbo frames vs. standard frames, requiring less CPU for packet processing.
 The other advantage is that recovery in data throughput after a loss event is proportional to the maximum segment size - so with jumbo frames you get a ~6x faster recovery rate from loss events.